mobizt/FirebaseClient/FAQ.md

 ### Q1: Why I get an error `"TCP connection failed"`?

-#### A1: The server was disconnected or unable to connect to the server.
+#### A1: The server was disconnected or the SSL client is unable to connect to the server.

+It should be noted that the user defined SSL client that assigned with async client was used for server connection, sending and receiving the data to/from server.

+Library also provides the option to resume the network connection in case of network connection disconnected.

+In case WiFi, if the Core SDK provides reconnection function, library will reconnect to WiFi using that function otherwise the WiFi AP credentials are required.

+In case Ethernet, if external Ethernet client was used, library will provided the configuarations to allow Ethernet module enabling/resetting and initialization.

+In case GSM, it requires the configurations for initialize the TinyGSM modem.

+In case generic client, it required the callback function to handle the network connection/reconnection.

-There are many possible causes of this issue.
+Then there are many possible causes of connection issue that cause the SSL client fail to connect to server.

 #### Possible WiFi issues